 - The measurement of bone height.

-- Computer tomography, necessary to create a three-dimensional model of the jaw with an adjacent portion of the maxillary sinus.
-Dr. Sahakyan, Glendale Dentist requires X-ray images and CT scan, in order to choose the correct method.
+- Computer tomography is necessary to create a three-dimensional model of the jaw with an adjacent portion of the maxillary sinus.
+Dr. Sahakyan, Glendale Dentist requires X-ray images and CT scans, in order to choose the correct method.

 - Calculation of the consumption of material, which will be replaced by absent bone tissue.